 sending out happiness to others while staying inside.

 This was a great challenge and activity to help keep us all creating and busy so a big thank you to Stephanie Jayne for organising it.
-We have all got to know each other through our wonderful publisher Blue Falcon Publishing.
 If you want to see more about the authors and illustrators then take a look at their children’s books below –

 Children’s books by Sarah Morrell